kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I see a young Spanish couple lying down together.
 - I know it is a hotel room as the furniture is sparse and the hotel style is very familiar to me.
 - I'll see if I can dig this up.

+## Madrid and Paloma

+- My friend and I meet Paloma; she has flown in from London where she works at the Spanish foreign office or similar.
+- There is a lot of talk about how secure her phone is, and how it can pick up any sort of hacking interference and shutdown the whole network in a building.
+- Paloma doesn't really listen to me when I speak, she talks directly to my friend.
+- She doesn't seem to be interested in what I have to say at all, until one moment when I mention that the trumpet teacher's daughters might be threatened with kidnap if he didn't do what they say.
+- At that moment, her eyes light up and she says, oh we can do something with that.
+- I'm dismayed.
+- A woman can go through years of hell and no-one cares, and the minute a man, someone essentially involved in creating this hell for me is in trouble, they'll spring into action.
+- It feels like rampant misogyny.
+- Paloma then says my story sounds like devil worship.
+- I'm even more dismayed.
+I know what this means.
+- I know she's not going to help me and she will be looking at covering it all up first and foremost.
+- She does say, it sounds like a chaos doesn't it, to my friend.
+- She advises I write a timeline down.
+- She tells me she can help me, maybe get Interpol involved.
+- I hug her and thank her, and I don't expect to see or hear from her again.
+- Over the next few weeks, accounts fly by with names like "bogus government official", and similar.
+- They know.

 ## Serious poisoning with intent to harm or kill